John J. Fitzgerald, Director of Coaching

 O’Hare has an extensive resume with a great deal of coaching experience that extends from the youth level right through the collegiate ranks.
 She has served as a coach an instructor for the Stony Brook travel and academy teams, has trained various NERP and ENY Premier teams, coached in the LIJSL Developmental Program and was an LIJSL ODP Select Program coach for teams aged 11 through 17.
 She is also an ENYYSA Coaching Education instructor and served as the GU17 State ODP coach in 2012.
 She has also served stints as head soccer coach at Half Hollow Hills West HS, and as an assistant women’s coach at her alma mater, NY Tech, where she was a four-year captain and all-conference selection.
 She continues to play in the LI Ladies Soccer League since 2001.
 She currently holds her NSCAA National and Advanced National diploma, as well her USSF National Youth License and her TOPSoccer certification.

 Longo grew up playing in the LIJSL as a youth player.
 He currently holds his National diploma, Advanced National diploma, and will be working towards his Premier license class in the near future.
 A former men’s assistant coach at C.W.
 Post University and Molloy college, he now coaches three of his children in the LIJSL.
-He is also currently on the Board of Directors as a Trustee for the Long Island Junior Soccer League.

 The newest member of the LIJSL Coaching Academy, Alcantara grew up playing for the Hicksville Americans Soccer Club, where he has served as the Technical Director for the last four years.
 Bryan currently works as the Coaching Coordinator for the NY Cosmos youth programs.
 He holds the NSCAA Advanced National and National Coaching Diplomas, along with the US National Youth License.
 In addition to coaching certifications, he has completed the NSCAA Director of Coaching Diploma and was part of the inaugural graduating class for the NSCAA Advanced Director of Coaching Diploma in 2014.